 I am not building a museum because it was the obvious next step.
 I am building it because it needs to exist and no one else is going to build it.

-The Museum of Mosaic Environments will be the world’s first institution dedicated to the complete global history of mosaic art — from the cone mosaics of ancient Mesopotamia to the monumental public works of the present day, spanning every major cultural tradition on earth.
-Thirty galleries.
-A school of mosaic practice.
+The Museum of Mosaic Environments will be the world’s first institution dedicated to the complete global history of mosaic art, from the cone mosaics of ancient Mesopotamia to the monumental public works of the present day, spanning every major cultural tradition on earth.
+30+ galleries.
+The School of Mosaic Environments.
 Artist residencies.
 A visible production studio where visitors watch the work being made in real time.

 I have spent ten years and over $100,000 of my own money building the proof of concept.
-I have 22 monumental works ready for the founding collection.
-I have 22 research reports documenting the structural conditions that made this institution necessary.
+Fourteen of the 22 monumental works in Anatomy Set in Stone are complete and ready for the founding collection, and the final eight will be made in front of visitors in the Visible Studio.
+The immersive exhibits Radio Ancestrale and The Sacred Body are complete and ready to show.
+I have a documented body of research on the structural conditions that made this institution necessary, a growing portion of it already published here on this site.
 I have a business model, a governance structure, and a location in active consideration.

 What I am building next is the museum itself.